COVID-19 Virus in Winter: Cleaning and Disinfecting Your Home

 While it is apparent that the amount of active viruses decreases over time, you still have to remain vigilant as it can still put everyone at risk of being infected.

-COVID-19 Cleaning and Disinfecting Tips to Keep Your Home Free of Virus in Winter
+Cleaning and Disinfecting Your Home: Tips to Keep Your Household Free of Corona Virus in Winter

 The Centers for Disease Control and Prevention recommends cleaning and disinfecting your home on a daily basis.
 Note that cleaning and disinfecting are different processes.
 Cleaning means removing dirt, germs, and impurities from surfaces.
 This process does not kill germs but reduces their number, lowering the risk of spreading infections.
 After cleaning the surface, you need to move into the disinfection process.
 Disinfecting, on the other hand, is using EPA-registered chemicals to kill germs and bacteria on surfaces.
 Using these chemicals does not guarantee completely germ-free surfaces, but they can minimize your exposure to the virus.